zgulde/cods/docs/usage.md

 myserver site create --static --domain example.com
 ```

-Like creating a java site, you can also pass `--enable-ssl` to activate https
+Like creating a java site, you can also pass `--enable-https` to activate https
 for the site after creating it.

 Like a java site, git deployment is setup when you create the site.
 You can run